biolab/orange2/docs/reference/rst/Orange.evaluation.scoring.rst

 Scoring plays and integral role in evaluation of any prediction model.
 Orange implements various scores for evaluation of classification, regression and multi-label models.
-Most of the methods needs to be called with an instance of :obj:`ExperimentResults`.
+Most of the methods needs to be called with an instance of :obj:`~Orange.evaluation.testing.ExperimentResults`.

 .. literalinclude:: code/statExample0.py